achievements-app/psn-api/README.md

 - [`makeUniversalSearch()`](https://psn-api.achievements.app/api-docs/universal-search#makeuniversalsearch) - Search the PSN API.
 This is a good way to find a user's `accountId` from their username.

+### Users

+- [`getProfileFromUserName()`](https://psn-api.achievements.app/api-docs/users#getprofilefromusername) - Get a user's legacy profile from the username.
+Often used to check for legacy presence.

 ### Trophies

 - [`getTitleTrophies()`](https://psn-api.achievements.app/api-docs/title-trophies#gettitletrophies) - Retrieve the individual trophy details of a single or all trophy groups for a title.